filecoin-project/filecoin-docs/docs/mine/lotus/disputer.md

 ---
 title: Disputer
 description: Verifying submitted Window PoSts is expensive, and that cost can drastically increase when network congestion causes the gas base fee to rise.
-To address this, Filecoin Improvement Proposal allows miners to optimistically accept Window PoSts on-chain without verification, allowing them to be disputed later by off-chain-verifiers.
+To address this, Filecoin Improvement Proposal FIP-0010 enables node operators to optimistically accept Window PoSts on-chain without verification, allowing them to be disputed later by off-chain-verifiers.
 ---

 # Disputer